Meditation is a training process in training the mind to concentrate and direct thoughts.

 - Unemployed job seekers showed reduced destructive self-talk that floods us with thoughts of hopelessness and depression -> how we relate to our gloomy self-talk has a direct impact on our health.

-- Meditators have shown “down-regulation” of inflammatory genes.
+- Meditators have shown the “down-regulation” of inflammatory genes.
 Such drop, if sustained, might help combat diseases with onset marked by chronic low-grade inflammation.
-These include cardio disorders, arthritis, diabetes and cancer.
+These include cardio disorders, arthritis, diabetes, and cancer.

 - Loneliness spurs high levels of pro-inflammatory genes.
 MBSR can not only lower these levels but also lessen the feeling of being lonely, as quoted by J.D.
-Creswell et al., “Mindfulness-based stress reduction training reduces loneliness and pro-inflammatory gene expression in older adults: a small randomised control trial” Brain, Behaviour and Immunity 26 (2012).
+Creswell et al., “Mindfulness-based stress reduction training reduces loneliness and pro-inflammatory gene expression in older adults: a small randomized control trial” Brain, Behaviour, and Immunity 26 (2012).

 - Mindfulness associated with increased telomerase activity, in the work of N.S.
 Schutte and J.M.
 Malouff “A meta-analytic review of the effects of mindfulness meditation on telomerase activity” Psychoneuroendocrinology 42 (2014).

 Start your meditation practice today with our simple instructions on concentration meditation (on breathing) or develop your regular meditation practice with our Insight Meditation (vipassana) instructions.
 Please get back in touch if you want to suggest a piece of research that we’ve missed or you have any questions.